 In 2013, Michelle was the first female student to be accepted in the 5-year training program at the YMAA Retreat Center.
 She trained Shaolin and Taijiquan full-time under renowned martial arts teacher and author, Dr. Yang, Jwing-Ming.
 Michelle graduated in June 2018 and committed herself to the arts as a disciple of Dr. Yang.

-Michelle has competed in and served as judge at several tournaments.
+Michelle has competed in and served as a judge at several tournaments.
 (Competition experience)